Frederic Remington American

-"The Sergeant" is Remington’s smallest and one of his most commercially successful sculptures.
-This bust of a mustachioed man would come to have a pendant in "The Savage" (39.65.51a, b) in 1908.
-Both, miniaturized in scale, represent personality types rather than specific individuals.
-The Metropolitan’s bronze is almost certainly a posthumous, unauthorized cast done by Roman Bronze Works.
+"The Sergeant" is Remington’s smallest sculpture and one of his most commercially successful.
+The bust of a weathered, mustachioed Rough Rider commends the cowboys who volunteered for service in the First United States Volunteer Cavalry during the Spanish-American War of 1898.
+It came to have a pendant in "The Savage" (39.65.51a, b) four years later.
+Both, miniaturized in scale, represent early-twentieth-century stereotypes rather than specific individuals.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.